The Knox Story ….continuing the classical tradition

 Over the course of a few months and with the addition of a few friends and families, they had decided that they were going to start a school and they quickly received their first donation to begin the process of incorporating as a non-profit organization.

-Knox Academy opened its doors seven years ago to a classroom of three kindergarten students.
+Knox Academy opened its doors eight years ago to a classroom of three kindergarten students.
 A pastor on our board had remodeled the back room in his church building, and we began there at Family Life Church and even grew to four students during that first school year!
 And for us at that time, it felt like growth.
-Since then, we have grown steadily to a student body of 89 students and a faculty of sixteen.
+Since then, we have grown and at one time had a student body of 89 students and a faculty of sixteen.
 We have moved several times to allow for this growth, sharing space with several ministries in the Rogue Valley.

 -